 I continued to expand upon this mindset of abundance over time.
 I imagined enjoying time abundance too.
 I imagined being more generous, first with my money, but then I felt even better about being generous with my time and creativity.
 I donated thousands of dollars and hundreds of hours to non-profits.
 I wrote articles for free and hosted discussion forums for free.
 I didn’t do these things to get any particular result.
 I did them because I just felt motivated to do them.
 When I held onto that abundance vibe, I didn’t have to push myself to contribute anything.
 It just flowed out of me without really trying.

 I’ve since created a massive body of creative work and gave it away to the public domain, and I continue to add to that collection each month.
 This month I started doing microloans as well and encouraged others to join our team, which has been making new loans every day.

 I never would have done these things if I was focused on lack.
 The vibe of lack didn’t make me feel particularly generous; it merely made me project generosity as something other people should do more of, or something I should get around to “in the future” (which of course means never).

 There is value in having experiences across the spectrum of scarcity to abundance.
 I’m glad for the experience of scarcity since it helps me understand and appreciate abundance more deeply.
-For example, I enjoyed my recent trip to Paris that much more because I know what it was like to not being able to afford such a trip and having it seem like an impossibility.
+For example, I enjoyed my recent trip to Paris that much more because I know what it’s like to not be able to afford such a trip and having it seem like an impossibility.
 Every day I spent in Paris, I felt grateful to be there.
 I didn’t take anything for granted.